AnhKhoa24/AnhKhoa24/README.md

   - Fan of **Cristiano Ronaldo (CR7)**
   - Supporter of **Manchester United**
 - **Other Interests**: Exploring new technologies and watching football highlights.

-- **Other Interests**
+### 🎤 Personal Rap
-Tên tôi là Anh Khoa, mộng lớn vươn trời xa,
+> Tên tôi là Anh Khoa, mộng lớn vươn trời xa,
-Tuổi 21, nhiệt huyết, không ngại va.
+> Tuổi 21, nhiệt huyết, không ngại va.
-Dreams so big, yeah, they shine like the stars,
+> Dreams so big, yeah, they shine like the stars,
-Hustle every day, I’mma break these bars.
+> Hustle every day, I’mma break these bars.
-Young and bold, yeah, the world’s in my hand,
+> Young and bold, yeah, the world’s in my hand,
-Making moves, chasing dreams, got a master plan.
+> Making moves, chasing dreams, got a master plan.
-No regrets, only lessons when we fall,
+> No regrets, only lessons when we fall,
-Living life to the fullest, yeah, I want it all.
+> Living life to the fullest, yeah, I want it all.

 ## 📫 Contact Me